mm5agm/WSPR_Single_Band_GPS/README.md

 # WSPR_Single_Band_GPS
 The ESP32 comes in many varieties.
-Some give 5v at the Vin pin some a bit less than 3.3 ESP32 marked "ESP32 DEVKITV1" Gives the 5V I required for my GPS module but another ESP32 marked "ESP32_DEVKIkc_V4" doesn't.
+Some give 5v at the Vin pin some a bit less than 3.3V

+ESP32 marked "ESP32 DEVKITV1" Gives the 5V I required for my GPS module but another ESP32 marked "ESP32_DEVKIkc_V4" doesn't.
 The ESP32_DEVKIkc_V4 also lacks an LED apart from the power one.
+I use the "ESP32 DEVKITV1" and in the Arduino IDE I select "DOIT ESP32 DEVKIT V1" as the board.

 This is a GPS version of my single band wspr beacon.
 No need for internet or NTP servers.